foliea/tutum-deploy/README.md

 Create, update and deploy a stack on [tutum](https://www.tutum.co/).

-This image renders a stack configuration file from a given [mustache](https://mustache.github.io/) template and a YAML file corresponding to the environment build to deploy.
+This image first renders a stack configuration file from a given [mustache](https://mustache.github.io/) template and a YAML file corresponding to the environment build to deploy.

+Then this image create (if stack doesn't exist) or update a stack with this configuration file and redeploy the stack.

 ## Base Docker Image